Young Scholars Program (YSP)

 - Be a U.S. citizen or a permanent resident of the U.S. (or its possessions).

-- Devote 40 hours per week to the program.
+- Devote 40 hours per week to the program during the 10 week session (June 23 – August 29, 2014).
 This is considered a full time commitment.
 You may not enroll in classes or hold other jobs during the day.
 Participants will be paid a stipend and will not receive academic credit for the research experience.

-- Attend the weekly communication classes, journal club meetings, and all other required lectures, seminars, focus groups, and workshops.
+- Attend the weekly communication classes and all other required lectures, seminars, focus groups, and workshops.

-- Participate in summer research symposiums at the end of the program.
+- Participate in summer research symposiums at the end of the program where you will present on your experience in a research laboratory.

 - Provide their own housing and transportation to the University of Washington.